Skip to main content

 What happens if I make an error on Form I-129S or need to correct something after filing?

-What should I do if my Form I-129S is rejected due to missing evidence?
+What should I do if my Form I-129S is rejected due to missing information?

 What supporting documents do I need for I-129S?

-When submitting your petition, ensure you include all required evidence and supporting documents as outlined in the "What Evidence Must You Submit" and "Specific Instructions" sections.
+When submitting your petition, ensure you include all necessary evidence and supporting documents as specified in the "What Evidence Must You Submit" and "Specific Instructions" sections.
 This includes a copy of the approval notice for the blanket L petition.
-Additionally, provide a letter that specifies the employee’s employment dates, job responsibilities, qualifications, and salary.
+Additionally, provide a letter that outlines the employee's employment dates, job responsibilities, qualifications, and salary.

 Do I need to provide a mailing address for I-129S?